fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2025/cs424-fall-2025-syllabus.md

 **You have two weeks after each grade is released to raise any concerns or questions regarding their marks.
 Beyond this two-week window, no further inquiries or revisions to the grade will be considered.**

 #### Evaluation Schedule
-- Assignment 0:
+- Project 0:
   - Dataset selection
-- Assignment 1:
+- Project 1:
   - Visualization sketching
-- Assignment 2:
+- Project 2:
   - Exploratory data analysis
-- Assignment 3:
+- Project 3:
   - Coordinated views
-- Assignment 4:
+- Project 4:
   - Web visualization interface

 #### Late Days
-Assignments must be submitted by the deadlines.
-No assignments will be accepted after the deadline unless there is a documented compelling excuse (such as illness or hospitalization).
-Assignment 1 is designed to ensure students are comfortable with GitHub.
+Projects must be submitted by the deadlines.
+No projects will be accepted after the deadline unless there is a documented compelling excuse (such as illness or hospitalization).
+Project 1 is designed to ensure students are comfortable with GitHub.
 To avoid problems, make sure to commit your work early and often rather than waiting until the last minute.
 Excuses such as "GitHub was not working" or "I forgot to push my changes" will not be accepted.
 It is your responsibility to ensure that your changes are properly committed and reflected in the repository.

 ***